lauralifts/loadmgt-workshop/admissioncontrol/demo/README.md

 ## Increase error rate

-Now we increase the error rate to 100%: [100% error rate and 1000ms latency](http://localhost:9092/config?latency=100&error_rate=1.0)
+Now we increase the error rate to 100%: http://localhost:9092/config?latency=100&error_rate=1.0

-Watch, and you will see the rate of status code 13s increase - this is the change we just made taking effect.
+Watch, and you will see the rate of gRPC status code 13s increase - this is the change we just made taking effect.
 Soon after, Envoy will start to greatly increase the number of code 14s, applying throttling.

 The configuration above specifies that the maximum rejection probability is 95%.

 We are sending 250 requests per second, which are all erroring - so we should end up with around 237 code 14s per second - these are throttled - and the remainder, about 5% of the traffic, actually making it through to the upstream and receving a code 13 response.

 ## Reduce error rate to 50% and modify rps_threshold

-Now we increase the error rate to 50%: [50% error rate and 100ms latency](http://localhost:9092/config?latency=100&error_rate=0.5)
-We see Envoy reduce the rate of throttling and allow more through to the upstreams.
+Now we increase the error rate to 50%: http://localhost:9092/config?latency=100&error_rate=0.5 We see Envoy reduce the rate of throttling and allow more through to the upstreams.

 Now let's experiment with modifying the `rps_threshold` parameter.